 A bank account beneficiary designation can pass the contents of a bank account separately from the rest of that person's estate.
 The persons designated as beneficiaries may differ from those who receive under the will.
 For instance, a bank account holder may make one child the account's beneficiary while the will indicates that the estate is to be divided equally between him and the other children.
 Unless specifically negated in the will, the bank account designation usually overrides the general instructions in the will.

-While many people designate family members as bank account beneficiaries, it is possible to designate an organization as the beneficiary.
+While many people designate family members as beneficiaries, it is possible to designate an organization as the beneficiary.
 This gives account holders the option of leaving a bank account's assets to a charitable organization or religious group at the time of their passing.
 In these cases, various taxes may be levied on the assets.

 Generally, financial advisors recommend discussing the designation of bank account beneficiaries with an estate planner and others who are concerned with a person's financial situation.
 This includes discussing the decision with a spouse or other family members.
 Prior discussion can allow for a smoother disposition of assets after the account holder's death.